- 1 INTRODUCTION

 Industrial immobility occurs when workers do not move between industries such as moving from employment in the motor industry to employment in the insurance industry.
-Industrial immobility has affected the UK and many other industrial countries, as the growth of service industries and the decline of manufacturing industries has increased the need for mobility.
+Industrial immobility has affected the UK and many other industrial countries, as the growth of service industries and the decline of manufacturing industries have increased the need for mobility.

 - OCCUPATIONAL IMMOBILITY

 Occupational immobility occurs when workers find it difficult to change jobs within an industry, for example, it may be very difficult for a doctor to retain to be a dentist.
 Industrial and occupation immobility is most likely to happen when skills are not transferable between industry and job.
-Information failure also contributes to labour immobility because workers may be immobile because they do not know where all the suitable jobs for them are.
-A resulting problem with labour market immobility is that it can create regional unemployment, which is a type of structural unemployment.
+Information failure also contributes to labor immobility because workers may be immobile because they do not know where all the suitable jobs for them are.
+A resulting problem with labor market immobility is that it can create regional unemployment, which is a type of structural unemployment.
 This means that a change in the structure of industry leaves some people unable to respond by changing job industry or location and as a result, they remain temporarily or permanently unemployed.

 - https :// link.springer.com/article/10.1007/s41027-020-00255-0